In the United States, landslides occur in every single state and territory.

 The physical causes of landslides cannot be removed.

-Furthermore, geologic investigations, good engineering practices, and effective enforcement of land-use management regulations can help to reduce landslide hazards.
+However, geologic investigations, good engineering practices, and effective enforcement of land-use management regulations can help to reduce landslide hazards.

 So, if you live in an area that’s naturally prone to landslides, you’ll want to follow these steps to protect your property.